-Transaction → Gmail → Budget
+Bank Alert → Gmail → Budget

 Automatically imports transaction alert emails into Actual Budget.
-A cron job polls a Gmail label every 5 minutes, routes matching emails through a parser, and posts any transactions it finds to your Actual Budget account.
+A cron job polls a Gmail label every 5 minutes, routes matching emails through a bank-specific parser, and posts any transactions it finds to your Actual Budget account.

 How It Works